kiwiozy/NCC/docs/NAVIGATION_IMPROVEMENTS.md

 # 🧭 Navigation Improvements - Settings Submenu

 **Date:** October 31, 2025
-**Version:** 2.0.0
+**Version:** 2.1.0

 ---

 ## 🎯 Overview

 Enhanced the main navigation system to include a **Settings submenu** with dropdown functionality, matching the existing Contacts submenu behavior.
 This provides quick access to all settings pages directly from the main navigation bar.
+Also simplified the Settings page header to show only the active tab name.

 ---

 ## ✨ What's New

-### **Settings Submenu**
+### **Settings Submenu (Main Navigation)**
 - **Hover over Settings icon** → Dropdown submenu appears
 - **8 Settings Options** accessible from the dropdown:
   1. **General** - General settings